acviana/vercel-nextjs-blog/pages/posts/2024-05-01-fumbling-into-floats.md

 )
 ```

 The value we care about is `epsilon=2.220446049250313e-16`.
-This value is one of our list of spacings, but not the smallest one.
+This value is on of our list of spacings, but confusingly it's not the smallest one.
 The Python docs define `float_info.epsilon` as:

 > difference between 1.0 and the least value greater than 1.0 that is representable as a float.

-OK, that seems consistent with the idea that we're hitting the lower limit of what we can represent with floats.
+OK, that definition seems consistent with the idea that we're hitting the lower limit of what we can represent with floats.
 It doesn't quite explain why I see values smaller than that but still, this seems like a reasonable place to stop!

 _We're not stopping._